 Image courtesy The Other Art Fair

-First successful in London, Bristol, then Sydney and now Melbourne, The Other Art Fair (TOAF) offers artists the opportunity to sell their work directly to collectors and the public.
+First successful in London, Bristol, then Sydney and now Melbourne this weekend (4 - 7 May), The Other Art Fair (TOAF) offers artists the opportunity to sell their work directly to collectors and the public.

 It is an original model that adds to the mix of art fairs internationally and provides an increasingly successful opportunity for artists to engage with buyers and collectors.

-This year TOAF Melbourne will be held 4 – 7 May at The Facility in Kensington.
-This exclusive, dynamic warehouse space will showcase the best emerging talent.
-It's the perfect fit for TOAF with its creative pulse.
+For the first time the stand-alone fair, TOAF Melbourne will be held 4 – 7 May at The Facility in Kensington – a dynamic warehouse space that is the perfect fit for TOAF with its creative pulse.

 At TOAF artists sell their work directly, but the absence of galleries as exhibitors does not mean gallerists don’t matter.
 The claim that the traditional gallery system is dead in the wake of the growing number of fairs is widespread.
 But TOAF Director Zoe Paulsen believes galleries remain crucial in keeping that gallery system fed from the grassroots up.